RoboCupatHomeSim/human-navigation-cloud-unity/README.md

 For more information on PUN2, please refer to the following page on SIGVerse.
 http://www.sigverse.org/wiki/en/index.php?%28HSR%29Cleanup%20Task%20using%20Cloud%20and%20VR

 Photon Cloud is **NOT** used.
 Launch Photon Server on a Windows machine.
+For more information about Photon Server, please refer to the link above.

 ## How to Build